Are you Addicted to Xanax?

 • Mindfulness and Meditation: Practicing mindfulness and meditation can help reduce stress and anxiety.
 Deep breathing and muscle relaxation can help ease the mind which can help turn negative thoughts into positive affirmations.

 • Reduce Caffeine and Alcohol intake: Caffeine is a stimulant and alcohol is a depressant.
-When too much of these substances are added into our bodies, it can create an imbalance either causing too much brain activity or too little brain activity.
+Too much of these substances can upset the balance in the brain, leading to overactive or under-active brain activity.

 • Develop better sleeping habits: Sleep is an important part of healing both the mind and body.
 Creating a better sleep routine can help you sleep faster, sleep longer and sleep more deeply.
 This results in lower anxiety, lower stress and overall better physical health.
 Your brain and body are able to repair and reset during your sleep.

-• Get help and support: If you are finding that your symptoms are beyond what you can control and handle, finding help and the right support will help you successfully learn to treat your symptoms.
+• Get help and support: If your symptoms feel too hard to manage, getting help and support can make it easier to treat them.
 Therapists and other behavioral health specialists can assist in treating your anxiety.

 Reach out to Hotel California by the Sea